Saint Peter the Apostle

 History

 Saint Peter the Apostle Catholic Church is the first five-church merger in the Archdiocese of Louisville and is one of a handful of mergers this size in the country.
 The creation of this parish came out of the sacrifice of its people to unite into one parish for the resourceful management of assets and a new spiritual direction for an already strongly-established community of believers.
-At the present, more than 3,300 parishioners are worshipping at a 1,200-seat church that was completed in 2010.
+At the present, almost 1,600 parishioners are worshipping at a 1,200-seat church that was completed in 2010.

 The parish school, Saint Andrew Academy, is located at 7724 Columbine Drive and represents a commitment of this parish to the education of its children.
 These faith-filled people are proud of their civic communities of Pleasure Ridge Park and Valley Station, and the sharing of their Christian Catholic heritage reflects a true blessing of fellowship.